t. 0161 848 9173 f. 0161 872 9480

 The icon is the icon for a FOLDER

 #20.
-What is the purpose of a web browser cache?
+What is the function of an operating system?

 Finish